KUL-recon-lab/course_nucmed_tech/latex/main.md

 % =========================

 The number of particles emitted per s changes with time.
-Due to the finite half life, the radioactivity decays exponentially (see eq ([6](#eq:decay))).
+Due to the finite half life, the radioactivity decays exponentially (see equation [](#eq:decay)).
 Moreover, the distribution of the tracer molecule in the body is determined by the metabolism, and it changes continuously from the time of injection.
 Often, the tracer molecule is metabolized: the molecule is cut in pieces or transformed into another one.
 In those cases, the radioactive atoms may follow one or several metabolic pathways.
 As a result, it is often very difficult or simply impossible to accurately predict the amount of radioactivity in every organ as a function of time.
 When a new tracer is introduced, the typical time-activity curves are mostly determined by repeated emission scans in a group of subjects.

 Assuming that we know the amount of radioactivity as a function of time, we can compute the total number of particles as